mrozbarry/erinnbarry.com/content/about_me.md

 ## ABOUT ME
 I recently graduated with a Master of Arts in Psychology with high distinction.
 Previously, I graduated with an Honours Bachelor of Arts in Psychology (Concentration: Research Specialist), with a Minor in Philosophy.
-I am currently pursuing a career in research or a related field (e.g., psychometrics).
+I am currently pursuing a career in research or in a related field  (e.g., article editing).

 My [husband](https://www.mrbarry.com/), a software developer, and I have been married for 8 years.
 We recently purchased our first home and have been enjoying living in the country with our 2 dogs, Harley and Rufus.